EllaGab09/LexiconProjects/README.md

 This is where I keep track of all the projects I worked on during my .NET course at Lexicon.

 Week 1: Calculator
-- Simple consolse application that allows user to perform basich math calculations.
+- Simple console application that allows user to perform basic math calculations.